3.2 Collaboration

 If you let your students choose with whom to collaborate, they will always form the same groups from within themselves.
 These familiar partnerships can start to work as a trap for the students.
 Out of force of habit, they stay with their own group.
 Multiple segregated groups will form and separation can occur between them.
 Students then no longer dare and can freely choose with whom they want to cooperate.
 That is why you start a group process in which you ask your students to cooperate with others.

-You and your colleagues work together, demonstrating to students how valuable collaboration can be.
-Meirieu indicates that project teaching is an appropriate form for students to explore their freedom.
+- Meirieu indicates that project teaching is an appropriate form for students to explore their freedom.
 Meirieu (2016), Philippe

-Project teaching includes giving and organizing performances, actions for charities, demonstrations for parents, open days, as well as older students helping with a work week, etc. These activities promote intrinsic motivation and are ideally suited for stimulating cooperation as well as fulfilling different roles.
-By doing so, you give students the opportunity to present themselves to others and offer students the chance to be part of a group.
+Project teaching includes giving and organizing performances, actions for charities, demonstrations for parents, open days, as well as older students helping with a school trip, etc. These activities promote intrinsic motivation and are ideally suited for stimulating cooperation as well as fulfilling different roles.
+By doing so, you give students the opportunity to present themselves to others and offer students the chance to be part of a group. - Durkheim described humans as “homo duplex” or “two-level human.”

 We are very good at individually pursuing our daily goals (Drukheim calls this the level of the “profane”).
 But we also have the capacity to transform ourselves, temporarily, into a higher collective plan, which Durkheim describes as the level of the “sacred.
 It is the function of religious rituals to bring people to a higher collective level, thereby binding them to a group and then allowing them to return to their daily lives with strengthened loyalty to the group.
 Rituals where people sing, dance or sing in unison are powerful tools for this purpose.”
 Lukianoff (2018), Greg and Jonathan Haidt.